sbryngelson/group-docs/group-syllabus/figures.md

 There is a somewhat steep learning curve, though compared to their competitors I think the trade-off is worth well worth it.
 The TeX stack exchange website regularly answers questions about these packages.
 A web search of most any basic TikZ/PGF question will quickly flag an answer.
-I can provide example `.tex` files for many things, and you can gather examples from your colleagues as well.
+I can provide example `.tex` files for many things (like [here](../templates/paper/figures)), and you can gather examples from your colleagues as well.

 **Rule 1:** Use a tool and workflow that allows you to remake a figure very quickly (e.g., change a line of text in a program and recompile)